nickplee/BochsWatchOS/readme.md

 # Bochs for Apple Watch

-You'lll need to source the files that show up in red yourself-- they aren't redistributable.
+You'll need to source the files that show up in red yourself-- they aren't redistributable.
 For more information, see Steven Troughton-Smith's [excellent blog post](http://blog.steventroughtonsmith.com/post/128957959685/native-uikit-apps-on-apple-watch).

 # License